 Explanation:

-A diode is forward biased when its anode is connected to the positive terminal and its cathode is connected to the negative terminal of a voltage supply.
-In this condition, the diode conducts electricity.
+A diode is forward biased when its anode is connected to the positive terminal and the cathode to the negative terminal.
+In this condition, the diode allows current to flow through it.

 33. The angle of deviation of light of various colours passing through a glass prism decreases in the order: